 On average Spring Hill is operational as a whole.
 Spring Hill has several trends in place.
-The MTSS process and team have undergone changed and are tasked with communicating and carrying out the process to fruition.
+The MTSS process and team have undergone changes and are tasked with communicating and carrying out the process to fruition.
 This is a strong process and very beneficial for teachers and students.
-We have implemented Data Digs and collaborative planning with our instructional coach through PLC (Professional Learning Communities).
-Through our Data Digs and collaborative planning, grade levels have the opportunity to look at specific data, analyze the data and determine next steps to successfully support student success.
+We have implemented collaborative planning with our instructional coach through PLC (Professional Learning Communities) and afterschool planning with our grade levels and support teachers.
+Through our collaborative planning, grade levels have the opportunity to look at specific data, analyze the data and determine next steps to successfully support student success.
 This process is a positive approach in supporting both teacher and student success.